 - Simple updates: the service is updated automatically by service’s teams – users don’t have to install new versions manually;

 - Mobility: as long as a user has access to the account, the profile can be accessed anytime and with any device – all data is stored in the cloud;

 - Continuous tech support: SaaS services have dedicated support teams that handle technical issues, security threats, and answer questions.

 SaaS business ideas attract users with their flexibility.
-Unlike with a one-time purchase, the expenses are spread through longer periods, allowing users to test out the service before paying for its full price.
+Unlike a one-time purchase, the expenses are spread through longer periods, allowing users to test out the service before paying for its full price.
 Also, users can choose plans of different complexity, determining how much functionality they need without overcomplicating the interface.

 Risks of SaaS business models

 - Pricing: customers risk their money by opting for a subscription that might take a while to get canceled.
 Business owners, on the other hand, need to invest in persuading users to keep using the tools – even a small technical issue can compel users to cancel their plans;

 - Increased risks: if the server faces a technical issue or a security attack, it will compromise all active users of the platform.
 The cost of an error is incredibly high;